 Is the builder a Licensed Distributor in the USA?

 A license is needed in order to legally sell any newly built trailers or "Special Purpose Commercial Modulars" in the US.
 We are fortunate (DOT)Department of Transportation has certain regulations and standards in order to keep our roads safe, and if you purchase from an international builder, chances are they are not fully licensed in the USA, nor do they know of DOT standards.
 A simple way to tell is to ask "What DOT standards are met with your concession trailers?"

-If they are licensed then they should explain beforehand, "DOT approved, EPA/FDA approved", but if they ask "what is DOT?" or do not have knowledge about American Road laws, then chances are you will get your trailer seized by customs or find it impossible to get registered at the DMV.
+If they are licensed then they should explain beforehand, "DOT approved, EPA/FDA approved", but if they do not have knowledge about American Road laws, then chances are you will get your trailer seized by customs or find it impossible to get registered at the DMV.